klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

 import { InputOTP, InputOTPGroup, InputOTPSlot } from "./ui/input-otp";

-// This type definition is similar to defining an interface for component props in Angular type GuessInputProps = {
+type GuessInputProps = {
   gameId: number;
 };

-// This component is similar to a form component in Angular export const GuessInput = ({ gameId }: GuessInputProps) => {
+export const GuessInput = ({ gameId }: GuessInputProps) => {
-  // This state is similar to using component state in Angular const [guess, setGuess] = useState<string>("");
+  const [guess, setGuess] = useState<string>("");

   return (